MicrosoftEdge/MSEdgeExplainers/DocumentSubtitle/explainer.md

 ## Proposed Solution

 As defined in the [HTML specification](https://html.spec.whatwg.org/multipage/semantics.html#the-meta-element), “meta element represents various kinds of metadata that cannot be expressed using the title, base, link, style, and script elements”.
-This is the case for the type of information we want to convey in the particular and novel case of text in the title bar of an installed web app.
-Following the guidelines of [usage for own metadata](https://html.spec.whatwg.org/multipage/semantics.html#other-metadata-names) names, and after consulting the [WHATWG Wiki MetaExtensions page](https://wiki.whatwg.org/wiki/MetaExtensions) to check for comparable existing values, the proposed tag would look like the following:
+This is the case for the type of information we want to convey in the particular and novel case of text in the title bar of an installed web app/tab in browser.
+Following the guidelines of [usage for own metadata](https://html.spec.whatwg.org/multipage/semantics.html#other-metadata-names) names, there can be processing requirements for the UA so a new [standard name](https://html.spec.whatwg.org/#standard-metadata-names) needs to be added to the existing list.

 `<meta name="subtitle" content="additional/secondary text to go in the title bar">`

-This requires to propose an extension to the repository.
 This also requires to add an IDL attribute to the WHATWG spec to reflect and expose the subtitle to the document.

 `document.subtitle`